robotamer/robotamer.github.com/md/PHPTamer/index.md

 PHP Tamer
 =========

-PHP Tamer is a component based framework while aming for component independentcy.
+PHP Tamer is a component based framework while aiming for component interdependency.

-A system called PHPTamer Facade is in the works, Facade is a component dependency substitution system to achieve component independentcy via the facade programming pattern.
+A system called PHPTamer Facade is in the works, Facade is a component dependency substitution system to achieve component interdependency via the facade programming pattern.